 Yes, most can be lightly ridden after adjusting them by waiting about an hour after the initial relaxation period.
 But it is always preferred to let them have the rest of the day off, as they are often very sleepy and happy after the treatment.
 Likely the adjustment will set in and hold better when given the same day to rest and ridden the next day.
 They can be turned out as normal.
 Acutely sore or extremely chronically sore new client horses may be given a different time frame to rest and may be recommended.

-The time frame that any treatment lasts varies great depending on the individual horse.
+The time frame that any treatment lasts varies greatly depending on the individual horse.
 The age, use, diagnosed issues, living environment, and new issues are all factors that are involved.
 My average repeat visit is 2-6 months.
 Thorough work up, exam, and treatment extends the length of time they will hold, as well as diagnosing all conditions present.
 Some maintain for a year when we resolve issues found.
+If horses have diagnosed conditions that are ongoing, sometimes shortening the treatments to 4-6 weeks helps them with the chronic issues they have.

 Is it expensive?

 My fees are very competitive.
 It is an amazing deal for having a licensed veterinarian access your horse, and a licensed chiropractor perform a thorough and complete chiropractic exam.
 This service is unique only to me due to my education and training.
-The other licensed chiropractor and veterinarian works in research and teaching.
 Adding the acupuncture and PT really helps my work hold in length of time, adding tremendous value to the service as well as making your horse as comfortable as it can be.
-Medical issues found will be referred out to you primary veterinarian for care.
+Medical issues found will be referred out to your primary veterinarian for care.